ludwigd/sensiblemacs/README.md

 # sensiblemacs
 An emacs configuration that makes sense.
-At least for me.
+At least to me.

 ## Install